Three recording modes

 Trigger:

-- Hotkey (default configurable in Settings → Hotkeys → Voice notes) — single tap to start, single tap to stop
+• Hotkey (configurable on the Voice notes row in Settings → Recording → Shortcuts) — single tap to start, single tap to stop

 The widget centre goes pink-coral while capturing — deliberately off the recording-orange axis so meetings and voice notes read as two different dots at peripheral vision.

-Output: same Markdown session format as meetings, just with only one speaker (you).
+Output: same Markdown recording format as meetings, just with only one speaker (you).

 Dictation (lilac)

 Wispr Flow-style.
 Hold a hotkey, talk naturally, release.
 The transcribed text gets pasted at your cursor in whatever app you’re typing in.
-No session row, no Library file — just text-to-cursor.
+No recording, no Library file — just text-to-cursor.

 Trigger: